salvoravida/redux-first-history/README.md

 # Main features

 * 100% one source of truth (store)
-* No syncronization depending on rendering lifecicle (ConnectedRouter)
+* No synchronization depending on rendering lifecycle (ConnectedRouter)
 * No React dependency (we want history to be always in store!)
 * 100% one-way data flow (only dispatch actions!)
-* improve React shallowCompare as there is only one "location"
+* Improve React shallowCompare as there is only one "location"
-* support react-router v4 / v5 / v6
+* Support react-router v4 / v5 / v6
-* support @reach/router 1.x
+* Support @reach/router 1.x
-* support wouter 2.x
+* Support wouter 2.x
-* support mix react-router, @reach/router & wouter in the same app!
+* Support mix react-router, @reach/router & wouter in the same app!
-* fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
+* Fast migration from an existing project, with the same `LOCATION_CHANGE` and push actions (taken from RRR)
-* handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)
+* Handle Redux Travelling from dev tools (that's nonsense in production, but at the end of the day this decision it's up to you ...)

 Installation
 -----------